In the Region of the Summer Stars

-In the Region of the Summer Stars is progressive rock band The Enid's debut album.
+In the Region of the Summer Stars is the debut album by progressive rock band the Enid.
 It is based on the tarot sequence and on the writings of Charles Williams.
 It was released in 1976 by EMI.
 A new version was released on the band's own label in 1984 following its deletion from the EMI catalogue.
 In 2010, to forestall an alleged bootleg version, EMI licensed the original version to the band's own label.

 Background and recording

 In the Region of the Summer Stars was originally composed as a largely vocal album, but recording plans had to be reviewed when Peter Roberts, the band's singer, killed himself on New Year's Day 1975.
 It was decided by the remaining band members that Roberts was irreplaceable, and subsequently the band reconstructed the music to be purely instrumental.
 The original name decided for the album was The Voyage of the Acolyte, However, then-Genesis guitarist Steve Hackett's debut album featured the same name and a similar concept.